cunla/fakeredis-py/docs/redis-commands/RedisTimeSeries.md

 #### [TS.GET](https://redis.io/commands/ts.get/) <small>(not implemented)</small>

-Get the last sample
+Get the sample with the highest timestamp from a given time series

 #### [TS.MGET](https://redis.io/commands/ts.mget/) <small>(not implemented)</small>

-Get the last samples matching a specific filter
+Get the sample with the highest timestamp from each time series matching a specific filter

 #### [TS.INFO](https://redis.io/commands/ts.info/) <small>(not implemented)</small>